lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-202"></a>

 Figure 7.6 Left Intsia bijuga, ironwood: A: young tree; B, leaves and flowers; C, seed pod.
-Right Vitex cofassus, New Guinea teak: A, tree; B, flowering stem with leaves and portion of terminal in- florescence; C, portion of fruiting inflorescence and stem.
+Right Vitex cofassus, New Guinea teak: A, tree; B, flowering stem with leaves and portion of terminal inflorescence; C, portion of fruiting inflorescence and stem.

 <table>
 <tr>